CSC302Parajuniper3/CSC302Project3/README.md

 ---

-### Assignment 2 Results:
+### Assignment 3 Results:

-The project development plan can be found in the `Asssignment2.md` file under the `documents` folder in the top level directory of the repo.
+The project development plan can be found in the `Asssignment3.md` file under the `documents` folder in the top level directory of the repo.

 ---

 ### Meeting Notes

 Meeting notes can be found in the `meeting-notes` folder in the top level directory of the repo.

+---

+### What are your validation, verification, and acceptance criteria as agreed to with your industry partners, and where is your understanding of those criteria demonstrated in the code.

+These points are discussed in Assignment3.md under “Features” and “How have the acceptance criteria been met?”

 ---